jorgia111/major-repo/README.md

 ### Usage

-To start the Flask application, start the application by simply calling the app.py file from the root of the cloned repository
+To start the Flask application, start the application by simply calling the app.py file from the root of the cloned repository.

 ```bash
 python3 app.py